 Top Garden Jobs

-Cut back any remaining seeds heads and dead foliage on perennials and ornamental grasses.
-Divide overgrown clumps which can be planted throughout the garden creating vigorous new plants for free.
+Cut down any perennials that have remained standing through winter before new growth appears.
+March is also a perfect time to divide any overgrown clumps of herbaceous perennials which can be planted throughout the garden creating vigorous new plants for free.

 With perennials in mind, be ahead of the game and introduce some early support systems for all those show-stopping beauties such as peonies and delphiniums.

 Plant out first early spuds along with shallots and onion sets.
 If you haven't already, start chitting second and third seed potatoes by standing them in egg trays or such in a light, frost free place.

 Finally, now is a great time to prune roses.
 Clear away dead heads, dying stems and any crossing branches.
 Rose's are tough plants and will respond well.
 Head over to our How to prune Roses post.